r-lib/usethis/README.md

 Installation
 ------------

-You can install usethis from github with:
+You can install the development version of usethis from github with:

 ``` r
 # install.packages("devtools")